mmalenta/docker_tutorial/README.md

 `docker_intro` and give it a version tag `v0.1` (you may name your image however you want - this is just an example).
 If no tag is provided, Docker will use `latest` as the default tag.
 At the end comes the full stop `.`.
-It is actually a part of our `docker build` command and you have to remember to include it.
+It is actually a part of our `docker image build` command and you have to remember to include it.
 It is used to specify *the build context*.
 Build context specifies files and resources that will be available during the build process and which we will be able to use.
 In the case of the command above we specify